Anne-Laure Florentin

 Anne-Laure Florentin (born 9 November 1991) is a French karateka.
 She is a three-time European champion in the women's kumite +68 kg event.
+She won the bronze medal in the women's kumite +68 kg event at the World Games in Wrocław, Poland.

 Career

-In 2017, she won the bronze medal in the women's kumite +68 kg event at the World Games in Wrocław, Poland.
+In 2017, Florentin won the bronze medal in the women's kumite +68 kg event at the World Games in Wrocław, Poland.
+She defeated Isabela Rodrigues of Brazil in her bronze medal match.

-In 2016 and 2017, she won the gold medal in the women's kumite +68 kg event at the European Karate Championships.
+In 2016 and 2017, Florentin won the gold medal in the women's kumite +68 kg event at the European Karate Championships.
 At the 2018 European Karate Championships held in Novi Sad, Serbia, she won her third gold medal in her event.